 Turtle Reef at SeaWorld San Diego

-Get an up-close look at more than 60 threatened or endangered sea turtles at SeaWorlds new marine-life park, Turtle Reef.
+Get an up-close look at more than 60 threatened or endangered sea turtles at SeaWorlds marine-life park, Turtle Reef.
+Create memories to last a lifetime as you dive into the world of sea turtles in a way you never thought possible at the Turtle Reef attraction.

 The focal point of Turtle Reef is the nearly 300,000-gallon aquarium featuring adult Hawksbill and green sea turtles, some more than 50 years old as well as younger green sea turtles that hatched at SeaWorld in 2009.
 In addition, Turtle Reef features thousands of tropical fish, and a new ride that takes passengers on an exciting rescue mission of their own.